 Seventh Colourway – Dark Whimsy

-Although this colourway seems lighter than the previous one, it actually has a darker (more somber) feel.
-This colourway is for Mr. Lookatwhatimade.
+Although this colourway seems lighter than the previous one, it actually has a darker (more sombre) feel.
+This colourway is for Mr Lookatwhatimade.
 Although he has yet to finish his first crochet blanket (how long does it take???), I am confident that he will eventually concede and admit that crochet is much more fun than he likes to pretend it is.
 I would love to see him make something in these masculine colours, with a nod to his frivolous side (yellow) and his feminine side (coral).

 - Lace Wristlets by Berniolie (Paid Pattern)